paradigmxyz/artemis/crates/clients/chainbound/README.md

     // Simply create a new collector
     let fiber_collector = FiberCollector::new(api_key.clone(), stream_type).await;

-    // Now create the Echo Executor to send your bundles to your desired block builders
+    // Now create the Echo Executor to send your bundles to your desired block builders.
-    // we also need to instantiate a regular HTTP provider middleware, and two signers
+    // We also need to instantiate a regular HTTP provider middleware, and two signers
-    // (one to actually sign the transactions, one for Flashbots' authentication header) let provider = Arc::new(Provider::connect("https://eth.llamarpc.com").await.unwrap());
+    // (one to actually sign the transactions, one for Flashbots' authentication header)
+    //
+    // For more info, please refer to the documentation at https://echo.chainbound.io/docs/architecture let provider = Arc::new(Provider::connect("https://eth.llamarpc.com").await.unwrap());
     let tx_signer = LocalWallet::new(&mut rand::thread_rng()); // or any other signer
     let auth_signer = LocalWallet::new(&mut rand::thread_rng()); // or any other signer